Car insurance for high-risk drivers in Florida

 Rates for drivers with bad credit

 Some states ban or restrict car insurance companies from using your credit-based insurance score to calculate your rate, but not Florida.
-This means that Floridians can expect their credit score to have a major hand in how much they pay for coverage.
+This means that Floridians can expect their credit history to have a major hand in how much they pay for coverage.

-Statistics show that drivers with bad credit file more claims than drivers with good or excellent credit.
+Statistics show that drivers with poor credit file more claims than drivers with good or excellent credit.
 To compensate for this heightened risk, car insurance companies typically charge drivers in the poor credit tier some of the highest rates.

 Car insurance company | Florida average annual premium full coverage premium for a driver with good credit | Florida average annual premium full coverage premium for a driver with poor credit | Percentage difference |